mavlink/mavlink-devguide/en/mavgen_python/README.md

 ### Choosing the Dialect/MAVLink Version {#dialect_file}

-Most users will use the **mavutil** module to set up and manage the communication channel (see [Listening for a Connection](#listen) below).
+Choosing the Dialect/MAVLink version depends on whether you're using **mavutil** for link management or working directly with dialect files.

-By default this module sets up the link to use the MAVLink 1 `ardupilotmega` dialect for sending/receiving.
+By default **mavutil** sets up the link to use the MAVLink 1 `ardupilotmega` dialect for sending/receiving.
 You can change this by setting environment variables:
 - `MAVLINK_DIALECT`: Set to string name for the dialect file (without XML extension).
 - `MAVLINK20`: Set to 1 (if unset then default to MAVLink 1)
 - `MDEF`: Location of message definition libraries

-If you're not using `mavutil` for link management, then you can import the dialect file that you want to use directly:
+If you're creating your own link management system then you can import the dialect file that you want to use directly:
 ```python
 # Import ardupilotmega module for MAVLink 1
 from pymavlink.dialects.v10 import ardupilotmega as mavlink1